bouzouidja/MobilityDB-AWS/README.md

 ```

 In the region option you can use the nearest region from your location.
 In the node-type option you can define the type of the ressource for the created node.
 AWS provides a lot of ressource type.
-In my case i defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
+In my case i have defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
 You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).

- The ssh-access option used to accept ssh connection if you want to access to your EC2 instances via ssh.
+ The ssh-access option used to accept ssh connection if you want to access to your EC2 instances created via ssh.

 You can customize your cluster creation according to your needs, run eksctl create cluster --help to see all the options.

-The creation process take about a 20 minutes of time.
+The creation process take about 20 minutes of time.

 If you want to delete the cluster with all the ressources created just use:
 ```bash